jenkinsci/artifact-promotion-plugin/README.md

 }
 ```

-Creates a build step to promote an artifact from a staging to a release repository.
+Creates a build step to promote an artifact from a staging to a release repository, unchecking *skipDeletion* which causes the deletion of the **whole** version with all artifacts from the staging repository (this is disabled by default).

 ```
 job('example') {